 Now every day is like a roller coaster for Shannon.
 Will she and Adrienne stay friends?
 Can she stand up for herself?
 And is she in The Group — or out?

 Newbery Honor author Shannon Hale and New York Times bestselling illustrator LeUyen Pham join forces in this graphic memoir about how hard it is to find your real friends — and why it's worth the journey.
-Hale's story continues in her second graphic memoir, Best Friends.
+Hale's story continues in the other two books of the trilogy, Best Friends and Friends Forever.

 "Hale revisits her elementary school years in this insightful exploration of the ups and downs of friendship....The author reflects on her life from the vantage point of adulthood, displaying a mature awareness of her own flaws and an understanding of the behavior of unsympathetic kids...Pham’s gentle cartoon images make effective use of perspective and composition to underscore Shannon’s sense of alienation.
 Her various flights of fancy reinforce her budding storytelling abilities and provide relatable metaphors (for instance, Shannon imagining her friends as members of a royal court and herself as the jester)....This tender, perceptive graphic memoir is bound to resonate with most readers, especially fans of Raina Telgemeier and kids struggling with the often turbulent waters of friendships and cliques." – Mahnaz Dar, School Library Journal